 - Yellow Sweet Clover Anti-Redness Masque: To address the appearance of red or irritated dry skin

 - Stone Crop Serum: An intense hydrator to reduce the appearance of wrinkles and dark spots

-- Cucumber Eye Gel: To reduce the appearance of darkness, fine lines and puffiness in the eye area
+- Hibiscus Ultra Lift Eye Cream: To reduce the appearance of darkness, fine lines and puffiness in the eye area.

 - Stone Crop Hydrating Gel: Finishes the facial with instant, deep-penetrating moisture to leave skin with a smooth matte finish.